ulises-c/OnShape-DocuReader/README.md

 Click on any document to view:

-- Document metadata (name, owner, dates)
+- Document metadata (name, creator, dates)
 - Workspace information
 - Document elements (parts, assemblies, etc.)
 - Element properties and details

 ### Search and Filter

-Use the search functionality to filter documents by name or owner.
+Use the search functionality to filter documents by name or creator.

 ## 🤝 Contributing